ipikuka/rehype-image-toolkit/README.md

 ## Usage with html source

-Actually, you don't need to use **`rehype-image-hack`** for html sources since you can write direct html structure for adding figure and caption, adding attributes and wrapping assets with an anchor link.
+Actually, you don't need to use **`rehype-image-toolkit`** for html sources since you can write direct html structure for adding figure and caption, adding attributes and wrapping assets with an anchor link.
 But anyway, **I've wanted to support that features for html sources as well.**

 Say `example.html` looks as follows:\
 *pay attention to directives*